-Rule 15C - Group Members will ensure that where there is any legal requirement that they are subject to which is likely to have a substantial effect on the guarantees provided by the Policy, the Director, International Privacy will make a responsible decision on the action to take and will consult the competent supervisory authority.
+Rule 15C - Group Members will ensure that where there is any legal requirement that they are subject to which is likely to have a substantial effect on the guarantees provided by the Policy, the Senior Director, International Privacy will make a responsible decision on the action to take and will consult the competent supervisory authority.

-Rule 15D - Importing Entities will ensure that where they receive a legally binding request from a law enforcement agency or state security body for disclosure of personal information transferred outside Europe under this Policy, Group Members will, unless prohibited from doing so by the requesting authority, put the request on hold and promptly notify the Exporting Entity and the competent supervisory authority.
+Rule 15D - Importing Entities will ensure that where they receive a legally binding request from a law enforcement agency or state security body for disclosure of personal information transferred outside Europe under this Policy, they will, unless prohibited from doing so by the requesting authority, put the request on hold, notify the Exporting Entity and, where possible, the data subject.